 Will my student be assigned a roommate their first year?
 When will we receive that information?

 - Yes, all students will be assigned a roommate (or roommates) their first year.
 We use the housing preference form to help determine who should live together.
-Room assignments with roommate information is sent out in late July/early August.
+Room assignments with roommate information is sent out in late July or early August.

 Who should my student reach out to for help with _____?

 - Your student has a variety of resources on campus.
 The resident assistants (RAs) are a great source of information and can connect your student with the many resources found on our campus.
-There are also professional staff members such as our Area Coordinators (see our Staff page) for additional assistance.
+There are also professional staff members such as our area coordinators (see our staff page) for additional assistance.

 My student doesn't get along with their roommate, what should I do?